 Subject to the Company's related party policies and procedures, senior management, investment professionals and certain other employees may invest on a discretionary basis in investment vehicles sponsored by the Company, either directly in the vehicle or indirectly through the general partner entity.
 These investments are generally not subject to management fees, but otherwise bear their proportionate share of other operating expenses of the investment vehicles.
-At December 31, 2022, such investments in consolidated investment vehicles and general partner entities totaled \$17.7 million, reflected in redeemable noncontrolling interests and noncontrolling interests on the balance sheet, and their share of net income was \$2.2 million for the year ended December 31, 2022.
+During the year ended December 31, 2022, our executive officers (and, in some cases, certain investment trusts or other vehicles or charitable organizations controlled by them or their immediate family members) had the following gross contributions relating to their personal investments (and the investments of any such trusts) in Company sponsored investment vehicles and general partner entities: Mr. Ganzi, Mr. Jenkins, Mr. Wu and Mr. Stewart made gross contributions of \$32.6 million, \$23.0 million, \$0.1 million and \$0.2 million, respectively.